 System apps won’t appear in the Task Manager -> Startup menu.
 Here’s how to disable Windows apps like Calculator and Sticky Notes from starting up:

 - Open up the Start menu by clicking on the Windows icon in the bottom left corner of your screen.

 - Type Background apps.

 - Disable all apps you don’t need.
 Alternatively, allowing them lets apps run in the background.

-You can even disable certain services from starting up too.
+You can even disable certain services from starting up, too.
 Only do it if you know what feature you’re disabling, though.
-This is where you find the advanced Startup menu.
+This is where you will find the advanced Startup menu.
 Here are the steps:

 - Open the Start Menu.